 I always recommend that freelancers organise their workload.
 They need to set aside time to work on projects, but they should also have some free time to relax and spend time with friends and family.

 It’s essential to keep track of your projects to avoid falling behind.
 You can organise your work using a spreadsheet.
 Make a separate row for each project you are working on.
-Then, make a row for each task you need to complete on that project.
-Make sure you note down when you started on each task.
+Then, make a row for each task you must complete on that project.
+Make sure you noted down when you started on each task.

 Don’t forget to make notes about the time it took to complete the task.
-Make sure that you set aside some time each day to work on your projects.
+Make sure to set aside time to work on your projects.